1942 parade

 7 May 1917, Grand Rapids, Michigan - 1 Aug 1944 Bretagne, France

-Walter was employed by Walter Ebers when he signed his draft card on 16 Oct 1940 while a resident of Sparta.
-He joined and served in the US Army's "Big Red One".
+Walter worked at the foundry, had a small farm near Sparta, and was employed by Walter Ebers when he signed his draft card on 16 Oct 1940.
+He joined and served in the US Army's "Big Red One" as was part of the D-day invasion.
 Walt was killed in action as the allies routed German forces in retreat from France.
 He was awarded a Purple Heart.
 The soldier was laid to rest at Brittany American Cemetery, Saint-James, Department de la Manche, Basse-Normandie, France.

 Walter was the son of Fred Jacob and Oliver Katherine (Smith) Blakslee.
 He also left behind his wife, Dorothy Florine (Hering) Blakslee of Sparta.